-Multi-user - A multi-user operating system allows for multiple users to use the same computer at the same time and different times.
-See the multi-user definition for a complete definition for a complete definition.
-Below are some examples of multi-user operating systems.
+Multi-user - A multi-user operating system allows multiple users to use the same computer at the same time and at different times.
+See the multi-user definition for a complete definition.
+Examples of operating systems that would fall into this category are:

 Multiprocessing - An operating system capable of supporting and utilizing more than one computer processor.
-Below are some examples of multiprocessing operating systems.
+Examples of operating systems that would fall into this category are:

 Multitasking - An operating system that is capable of allowing multiple software processes to run at the same time.
-Below are some examples of multitasking operating systems.
+Examples of operating systems that would fall into this category are: